 Contrary to popular belief, cat hair itself is not allergenic.
 The cause of allergy to cats is a protein called Fel d 1 emanating from sebum found in the sebaceous glands of cats.
 The protein attaches itself to dried skin, called dander, that flakes off and floats through the air when cats wash themselves.
-Although you may never be able to eliminate all your allergy symptoms, following these suggestions can help make living with your cat a more enjoyable experience.
+Although you may never be able to eliminate all your allergy symptoms, following these suggestions can help to cope with cat allergies.

 - Designate your bedroom as a cat-free zone.
 Begin your program of allergen reduction by washing bedding, drapes and pillows.
 Better yet, replace them.
 Use plastic covers that are designed to prevent allergens from penetrating on your mattress and pillows.
 Allergen-proof covers are available from medical supply outlets.
 Don’t expect results overnight.
 Cat allergens are one-sixth the size of pollens, and it may take months to reduce them significantly.

 - Restrict your cat’s access to designated areas inside your home.
 If you have a safe outdoor enclosure, allow your cat some time outside where dander will waft away in the wind.
 Brush your cat in the fresh-air enclosure to prevent loose, allergen-carrying hair from dispersing through your home.

 - Eliminate allergen traps such as upholstered furniture and rugs.
 Carpet can accumulate up to 100 times the amount of cat allergens as hardwood flooring, so replacing the wall-to-wall with wood will keep allergens from accumulating as much.
 If ripping up the carpet is not an option, have it steam cleaned as often as needed.